 Sometimes, you need to create a sense of urgency to give your customers that final push to make a purchase.
 Buyers often have the nasty habit of losing attention quickly so you need something to grab it back.
 For example, promote the end-of-season sale by highlighting the products in question or employ coupons for 1+1 deals or offer significant discounts off your entire catalog for a limited period.
 There are many possibilities and the more you give to your customers, the happier they’ll be and more likely to return.

-Keeping up with the changes
+10. Keep up with the changes

 Customer trends are changing frequently so you might want to consider investing time in keeping your online store up to date.
 Making sure it’s appealing and fresh at any given moment, especially producing awesome customer experience will increase your sales and grow your business.
 From speeding up your site loading times to accurately representing your products and your brand, you can improve your web store with these simple fixes that will make a huge difference in the end.